GOAL 1: POLICIES

 1.2.
-Every year review and update adopted policy recommendations that are three years old.
+Standard policy recommendation procedure: Every year review and update adopted policy recommendations that are three years old.

 1.2.1.
-Survey WSSPC members each year to determine which current policy recommendations have or have not been adopted.
+Survey WSSPC members every three years to determine which current policy recommendations have or have not been adopted.

 1.2.2.
 Maintain a current list of policy recommendations on the WSSPC website.

 1.3.
 Distribute adopted policy recommendations to relevant entities to encourage implementation.

 1.3.1.
 Review every three years whether WSSPC members have undertaken the recommended implementation actions.

 1.3.2.
 Analyze why policy implementation by WSSPC members has or has not occurred.